Yasmeenmad/Create-Tableau-Story/README.md

 - visualization is a fluid process that typically requires multiple iterations of improvements.

 #### The Project steps
-1- Choose a Data Set n/
+- Choose a Data Set.
-2-  Get Organized.
+- Get Organized.
-3- Find a Data Story.
+- Find a Data Story.
-4- Create Your Visualization.
+- Create Your Visualization.
-5- Get Feedback.
+- Get Feedback.
-6- Document Feedback and Improve the Visualization.
+- Document Feedback and Improve the Visualization.